scidsg/hushline-docs/src/installation/tor-only.md

 Hush Line will send an email with the encrypted Hush Line message to the account you configure here.
 Since we're using Gmail, we'll need the following information:

-- Gmail address
+- SMTP email address
-- SMTP Address: `smtp.gmail.com`
+- SMTP address: `smtp.gmail.com`
-- App Password (from prerequisites)
+- App password (from prerequisites)
 - Port: 465
-- Public PGP Key (from prerequisites)
+- Public PGP key (from prerequisites)

 <img src="../img/23-key.png">